smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 **View 2**

 - **Use Code**: A code used to create sub-groups of records within a single Acronym, such as when there are different e-mail addresses used for different types of communication.
 - **Use Description**: An optional field that describes the Use Code.
 There is no separate table of Use Codes, so the Description field is repeated on each master record, but it only needs to be specified once, and only exists for the convenience of system users, as documentation.
-(The Use Codes are not a normalized in the database at this time.)
+(The Use Codes are not normalized in the database at this time.)

 **View 3**

 - **MsgSrcMbr**: The name of the source physical file member in file MSGTXTSRC that contains the message content.
 For records that may be grouped by a Use Code, only the first record in the group (the lowest sequence number) needs to contain this member name.
-(The Use Codes are not a normalized in the database at this time.)
+(The Use Codes are not normalized in the database at this time.)
 - **Client Name**: An optional description of the Acronym.
 Since there can be multiple records per Acronym, the client name is repeated on each record, but this name field is only for internal documentation purposes.
 (The Client Acronym is not normalized in the database at this time.)

 ##### Options